Vanishing Deductible: How to Reduce Your Deductible for Safe Driving

 Are there different reset rules for comprehensive versus collision claims?

 Yes, some insurers apply different reset rules depending on claim type.
 Collision claims almost universally trigger a reset since they indicate driver responsibility.
 Comprehensive claims — such as theft, weather damage, vandalism, or animal collisions — may be treated more favorably since they don't reflect driving behavior.
-Some carriers only exclude minor comprehensive claims below a certain dollar threshold (like small glass repairs under $500) from triggering resets.
-Review your policy documents carefully or speak with your agent, as this varies significantly by company and can influence whether it makes more sense to file small claims versus paying out of pocket to preserve your accumulated benefits.
+Some carriers only exclude minor comprehensive claims below a certain dollar threshold (like small glass repairs) from triggering resets.
+Review your comprehensive deductible policy documents carefully or speak with your agent, as this varies significantly by company and can influence whether it makes more sense to file small claims versus paying out of pocket to preserve your accumulated benefits.

 Can I combine vanishing deductible with accident forgiveness?